yesodweb/persistent/persistent-template/compile-time-testing/README.md

 1. Starting from `master`, build your example project.
 You want it such that future runs will have all of its dependencies built.
 Also add the `-ddump-timings` and `-ddump-to-file` flags so you can see where the generated file is:

 ```
-stack build persistent-performance-test --ghc-options='-O0 -ddump-timings -ddump-to-file'
+stack build PROJECTNAME --ghc-options='-O0 -ddump-timings -ddump-to-file'
 ```

 2. Find the location of the `.dump-timings` files:

 ```
-find persistent-template/compile-time-testing/.stack-work -type f -name '*.dump-timings'
+find persistent-template/compile-time-testing/projects/PROJECTDIR/.stack-work -type f -name '*.dump-timings'
 ```

 Copy the path to the module you want to check compilation data on.
-An example path is `persistent-template/compile-time-testing/.stack-work/dist/x86_64-osx/Cabal-2.4.0.1/build/TestPerformance.dump-timings`, but it will vary.
+An example path is `persistent-template/compile-time-testing/projects/Mercury/.stack-work/dist/x86_64-osx/Cabal-2.4.0.1/build/TestPerformance.dump-timings`, but it will vary.

 3. Benchmark: